KevKeyingLi/KevKeyingLi.github.io/_posts/2020-08-01-Next-Technology-Revolution.md

 ## Brain Computer Interface to change human computer interaction
 Revolutionize human computer interaction from physically typing, clicking, tabbing, seeing, hearing, reading to mentally two way signaling.

+A whole other level from the VR/AR/MR we dream of today.

 Interpersonal interaction will advance from phone call, text message, video chat to a whole new level of mind sharing.

 Human will need to find ways and learn to share what they want, and protect what they don't want to share.
 (Like in Inception)